korenmiklos/remote-theme/_publications/goos.md

 ---
 cite: |-
-  Gábor Békés, Julian Hinz, Miklós Koren and Aaron Lohmann.
+  Békés, Gábor, Julian Hinz, Miklós Koren and Aaron Lohmann.
 2023.
 "The Geography of Production and Sourcing in the Weightless Economy: Evidence from Open-Source Software"
 links: []
 statement: ""
 team: